mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 ## Introduction to the thesis

+We live in a society where digital technology is increasingly used in work and home-life in increasingly complex and prevalent ways.
+Sophisticated media production and delivery systems, often driven by algorithmically generated suggestions which may lead to a more passive consumption of media and reduced critical engagement with content.
+Convenience and automation of tasks in the form of commercial software services and AI can foster passivity can diminish critical thinking skills and make individuals overly reliant on technology.
+These concerns have led many to call for a  broader approach to digital education that includes media literacy, hands-on coding experiences and creative digital projects.
+This would therefore encourage a more active and critical engagement with technology in a way that would potentially benefit wider society.

+While much research on digital game making focuses on its educational benefits for subjects like mathematics and science, as well as enhancing coding skills [@kafai_constructionist_2015], there is also a diverse range of motivations behind game making, including critical making and empowerment.
+This study stands as a small contribution to a more inclusive approach to technology development, moving beyond a future dictated by a technological elite to one shaped by a broadly informed society.

 In this thesis, I explore digital game making as a vehicle to develop to computational fluency and participation in coding community practices.

-We live in a society where technology is increasingly used in work and home-life in increasingly complex and prevalent ways.

-Even in a simple domestic setting, technology can impact on significant issues such as media consumption and values associate with it, screen addition, and fears of jobs being replaced by automation, and AI driven by an increased digital economy.

-Several reviews of digital game making focuses primarily on the development of game making to support subject knowledge and coding prowess [@kafai_constructionist_2015].

-However, as shown by varied research, the motivations of digital game making and wider making are more diverse, encompassing critical making and empowerment agendas AND MORE.
-Other studies and work also highlight issues that need to be critically addressed, and caution against technical decision for our future society being made by a technological elites rather than a more broadly informed society.

 While this thesis covers practical process of learning to code, it also addresses aspects of game making more to do with the overall expressive value of digital media.
-To reflect this, the term computational fluency is used at times as an overall guiding motivation.
+To serve this exploration the concept of computational fluency, is used as a guiding principle throughout the thesis.
 The term encompasses

     Computational fluency involves not only an understanding of computational concepts and problem-solving strategies, but also the ability to create and express oneself with digital technologies.